Responsible Gambling can be fun and enjoyable if managed well.

 If you're betting on 12 team football accumulators then unless you get really lucky you are going to lose every week.

-Some of the longer priced bets like correct score, scorecast, first goal scorers are generally poor value and likely to erode you bank.
+Some of the longer priced bets like correct score, scorecast, first goal scorers are generally poor value and likely to erode your bank.

-A better approach is not to look for stuff to bet on, but to look for good value bets and maybe stick to doubles and trebles at most and limit the bigger odds bets to trivial stakes.
+A better approach is not to look for stuff to bet on, but to look for good value bets and maybe stick to doubles and trebles at most and limit the bigger multiple bets.